 Corrective Action Plan

-The steps that will be taken to address the NCs and stop them from happening again are outlined in the corrective action plan.
-The description of the NCs, the underlying causes, the corrective measures, the accountable parties, the intended completion dates, and the verification techniques are all included.
-The corrective action plan needs to be time-bound, relevant, practical, explicit, measurable, and doable.
+The corrective action plan outlines the steps to address non-conformances and prevent recurrence.
+It includes the description of each issue, the underlying causes, and the corrective measures.
+Additionally, it assigns accountable parties, intended completion dates, and verification techniques.
+The plan needs to be time-bound, relevant, practical, explicit, measurable, and achievable.

 Continuous Improvement Recommendations

-The proposals for continuous improvement are ideas that go above and beyond what is required by the standard to enhance the operation’s performance and compliance.
-Best practices, standards, innovations, or chances for improvement might be among them.
-The suggestions for ongoing improvement should be supported by facts, information, analysis, or feedback.
+Continuous improvement recommendations go beyond what the standard requires.
+They enhance the operation’s performance and compliance.
+For example, these may include best practices, standards, innovations, or new opportunities.
+Moreover, the suggestions should be supported by facts, information, analysis, or feedback.

 Leveraging Technology for Your Next BRC Audit

 At Certainty Software, we open new windows of audit and inspection opportunities.
-We do this by giving you the power to easily create, manage, and report on your audits and inspections.
-This is done by offering customizable checklists, mobile data collection, remote auditing, integrated media, automated reporting, and data analysis.
-Our goal is to enable you to improve your compliance, reduce your risks, enhance your performance, and increase your customer satisfaction.
+We give you the power to easily create, manage, and report on your audits and inspections.
+In addition, we offer customizable checklists, mobile data collection, remote auditing, integrated media, automated reporting, and data analysis.

 Want to learn more about how Certainty Software can integrate with your BRC audit systems or other food safety plans?
 Book a no-obligation demo with us here.